-In Twproject you can estimate how much work is necessary to complete a task or close an issue.
+In Twproject you can estimate how much work is necessary to complete a project or close an ToDo.
 These estimations are taken care of in evaluating the load.

-Twproject supports a third way to track load: the plan, by task and by resource.
+Twproject supports a third way to track load: the plan, by project and by resource.

 Every assignment can have a plan of activity, in terms of working hours per day.
 This is the finest level of detail with which to plan the activities of resources.

 Here you can insert planned hours per day for each assignment.

 The plan we’ve seen up to now is by project / phases.
 Planned activities can be seen by resource, you access it both from the assignment and from the resource editor getting

 Red cells mean that there is an overflow for that day: there is a legenda on the bottom.
 Pink cells represent days of unavailability for that resource.

 Every resource has a default working time per day (see “2.3 Twproject’ resources with login”).

 You can move in time by using the bottom bar o through the tree structure from the navigation bar.